 It’s natural to aim for some of the top news and press release publishers in the country.
 After all, they’re going to have a massive audience that you want to reach.

 However, a combination of large and small publications can broaden your reach.
-Include niche industry publishers in your press release distribution list to directly tap into your target audience.
+Your press release distribution list should include niche industry publishers.
+Then you can better reach your target audience.

 Can your press release speak for itself?
-While you’ll need a strong press release to get traction with journalists, you’ll also need to put together an attention-grabbing pitch.
+You need a strong press release to get traction with journalists.
+And you’ll also need to put together an attention-grabbing pitch.

 The body of the email is where you’ll craft your pitch.
 This is where you elaborate on the value your press release has to the journalist you’re contacting.
 Highlight:

 If you’re going to send out a bulk email to your email list, make sure you BCC each contact.
-However, we recommend elevating your pitch by personalizing it to each contact, or at least the ones who are most important to the success of your PR campaign.
+But, we recommend elevating your pitch by personalizing it to each contact.

-Something as simple as addressing a journalist by name or using the name of their publication in your pitch can demonstrate that you’ve done your research.
+Use the name of the journalist or their publication in your pitch, and you show that you’ve done your research.

 Even when you’ve reached the right journalists, you can still miss out on your chance to get published.
 Here are some of the top press release email mistakes to avoid.

 According to Mail Chimp, it’s pretty easy for email campaigns to end up in the spam folder.
-Some of the top reasons why emails get labeled as spam include subject lines written in all capital letters or emails that contain more images than texts.
+Some of the top reasons why emails get labeled as spam include:

 You should also avoid creating false urgency in your email.
 For example, don’t start your subject line with words like, “Important.”
 Natural and authentic language works best.